 Self-awareness refers to how a person identifies and understands his or her own strengths and weaknesses.
 It’s also the ability to sense their feelings at a given moment.

 One way to be self-aware is by practicing pauses.
 Pausing allows you to give breathing space to your brain and it also gives you enough time to be aware of what you are feeling.
-Practicing the pause can save you from acting rashly.
+Practising the pause can save you from acting rashly.

 You can also try journaling.
 Keeping a daily journal will help you find a pattern for your feelings.
 When you journal, explain the situation and describe what you were feeling at that given moment.
 Also, write down how you got affected by those situations.

 A good number of people are not aware of their flaws.
 Part of being self-aware is to know and acknowledge your flaws.
 But what really steps up your emotional quotient is your ability to be accountable to those flaws.

-People who aren’t emotionally intelligent often resort to defense mechanisms and projections.
-Defense mechanisms are mental processes (usually converted to actions) that occur when someone avoids feeling hurt, anxious, or confronted.
+People who aren’t emotionally intelligent often resort to defence mechanisms and projections.
+Defence mechanisms are mental processes (usually converted to actions) that occur when someone avoids feeling hurt, anxious, or confronted.